bootphon/pygamma-agreement/docs/source/performance.rst

   :scale: 75%
   :align: right

-  **This is the look of the time to compute fast-gamma to the size of the windows**.
+  **This is the look of the time to compute fast-gamma depending on the size of the windows**.
 Thus, before starting to compute fast-gamma, the algorithm determines the optimal window size by sampling the complexity function.

 Here are the performance comparisons between the two algorithms :